The entries of the Sinkhorn limit of an $m \times n$ matrix: Square matrices and solving for coefficients

 We do not have explanations for either of these properties.

 It remains to determine the coefficients $c_S(n)$.
-They are not uniquely determined by the conditions in Conjecture~\ref{polynomial form} since we can scale the polynomial.
-To remove this source of non-uniqueness, we define $c_{\{\}}(n) = 1$ for all $n \geq 1$.
-Based on the polynomials for $n = 2$ and $n = 3$, we conjecture that $c_{D(n, n)}(n) = 1$ for all $n \geq 2$.
-For $n = 3$ we determined the coefficients $c_S(3)$ from the output of a Gr\"obner basis computation, but for $n \geq 4$ this computation seems to be infeasible.
+For $n = 3$, we determined the coefficients $c_S(3)$ from the output of a Gr\"obner basis computation, but for $n \geq 4$ this computation seems to be infeasible.
 For a general $4 \times 4$ matrix, we aborted the computation after $1$ week.

-Instead, we generate many pseudorandom $n \times n$ matrices $A$, identify the top~left entry of $\Sink(A)$ as an algebraic number for each, and set up systems of linear equations in $c_S(n)$.
+Instead, we generate many pseudorandom $n \times n$ matrices $A$, identify the top-left entry of $\Sink(A)$ as an algebraic number for each, and set up systems of linear equations in $c_S(n)$.
 We describe these three steps next.

 For the first step, we generate matrices with entries from $\{1, 2, \dots, 20\}$.
 Since the entries are integers, each $M(S)$ is also an integer; this will be important in the third step.
 For each matrix, we check that none of its minors are $0$, since a $0$ minor implies $M(S) = 0$ for several $S$, removing the dependence on the corresponding coefficients $c_S(n)$.
 If any minors are $0$, we discard that matrix.